samanthangyn/About-Sam/README.md

 # SammyWhammy
-A surface level introduction to who I am.
+A surface-level introduction to who I am.